Late Payment Policy

 Late Payment Fee

 An initial late payment fee of $100 will be charged to unpaid student accounts with no payment arrangements made by the payment deadline each semester.
+A $100 late fee will also be assessed when a payment plan is cancelled for failure to make two monthly payments.

 In calculating the past due balance, confirmed financial aid, established payment plan amounts, verified VA benefits, Texas Tomorrow funds, and other substantiated credits will be considered and deducted from the actual student account balance.
 Students and families with unique payment circumstances must contact the Business Office to confirm payment arrangements prior to the due date.
 Late payment fees will be assessed on accounts that have not been paid or do not have sufficient financial aid, other credits, or payment arrangements to cover the total institutional charges owed.